target/consensource-compose/README.md

 $ docker-compose -f docker-compose.yaml -f docker-compose.local.yaml up
 ```

-### With Docker Hug images
+### With Docker Hub images

-To start the ConsenSource application using the latest images from Docker Hug, run the following command in the project's root directory:
+To start the ConsenSource application using the latest images from Docker Hub, run the following command in the project's root directory:

 ```
 $ ./docker-run.sh --run
 ```

 By default, the `docker-compose.yaml` file will run containers for images with the `:latest` tag.
-On your first run, these will be pulled down from Docker Hug.
+On your first run, these will be pulled down from Docker Hub.

-To pull the most recent images from Docker Hug at any time you may run :
+To pull the most recent images from Docker Hub at any time you may run :

 ```
 $ docker-compose pull --ignore-pull-failures